hawkwheels/python_scripts/README.md

 # python_scripts
-Small and usefull penetst tools written in python
+Small and usefull pentest tools written in python :)